WHY YOUR BABY CRIES…

-Even when your baby is dry, full of milk and warm, there will be times when she is fussy and cries for "no reason".
-When this happens, parents often say it's colic.
-But it seldom is colic.
+Even when your baby is dry, warm and full of milk, there will be times when he is fussy and cries for 'no reason', remember there still is a reason.

-Put yourself in your baby's place - at a time when all his needs were met every second of every minute.
-He was never hungry, never cold and he always felt snug, safe and secure.
+Put yourself in your baby's place.
+There was a time - not long ago - when all his needs were met every second of every minute of every day.
+He was never hungry, never cold and he always held and felt snug, safe and secure.
 This was what life was like before he was born.
 You can sooth a fussy baby by helping him feel like he's back in that wonderful, comfortable place again.

-• Wrapping – baby in a baby blanket firmly around the shoulders and arms (but not tight around the hips) with her arms against her chest (rather than down at her sides) so they can't flail about.
+• Wrap – your baby in a baby blanket firmly around her shoulders and arms (but not tight around the hips) with her arms against her chest (not down at her sides) so they can't flail about.

 • Hold her on her stomach or side – maybe across your knee or securely on your forearm like a rugby ball.
-When she is upset she is will feel more secure on her tummy, even though she should be put down sleep on her back.
+When she is upset she may feel more secure when you hold her like this.

 • Jiggling – a continuous, small but firm movement.
-Your partner was seldom still when she was pregnant, especially in the later stages.
-Even when she was asleep she did a lot of moving, all of which was part of your baby's experience.
+Remember how your partner was seldom still when she was in the later stages of her pregnant?
+Your baby was used to constant moving before she was born.

-You can find lots of YouTube clips of Dr Karp - which are mostly U.S. daytime TV talk shows.
-Even so, they explain the concepts and show how it's done.
-This clip is a pretty good one …
+You can find lots of YouTube clips of Dr Karp - which are mostly U.S. daytime TV talk shows - but even so, he explains the concepts and demonstrates how to do it.

 CRYING: WHAT DOESN’T WORK…

-Shouting at baby won’t make her stop crying.
-Well, she may stop briefly (if she is momentarily frightened) but she will start up again – probably even worse.
+Shouting at baby won’t make him stop crying.
+Well, he may stop briefly if he is momentarily frightened.
+But he will start up again – probably even worse.
 Babies freak-out when they experience violent voices or actions!